GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-aggregation/index.md

 ## What is the Private Aggregation API

-The Private Aggregation API enables aggregate data collection from worklets with access to cross-site data such as [Protected Audience API](/docs/privacy-sandbox/fledge/) and [Shared Storage](/docs/privacy-sandbox/shared-storage/).
+The Private Aggregation API enables aggregate data collection from worklets with access to cross-site data such as [the Protected Audience API](/docs/privacy-sandbox/fledge/) and [Shared Storage](/docs/privacy-sandbox/shared-storage/).

 This API proposal provides one operation, `sendHistogramReport()`, but more may be supported in the future.
 The histogram operation allows you to aggregate data across users in each bucket (known in the API as an aggregation key) you define.
 Your histogram call accumulates values and returns a noised aggregated result in the form of a summary report.
 For instance, the report might show the number of sites each user has seen your content on, or come across a bug in your third-party script.
 This operation is performed within another API’s worklet.